 - The tables, figures with legends and the supplemental material (if any) must be cited appropriately in the text and should be submitted in separate word files

 - Acknowledgements for the work can be mentioned.
 Funding if any, must be clearly mentioned in the acknowledgement section

 - Conflicts of interest must be clearly stated

 - References of all the citations mentioned in the text must be given along with the author name, year of publication and the title of the article.

 E.g: Moore E, Litwic AE, Belward P, Taylor P, Warwick D, et al. How Do Anthocyanins Affect Peripheral Blood Flow: A Systematic Review.
 Archives of Clinical and Medical Case Reports 1 (2017): 48-58.

 Upon acceptance, Authors are requested to pay the article processing charges

 towards the journal.
 It will be useful for further development of the journal.

-After the Galley Proof stage, if the author wants to withdraw the article Withdrawal charges will be applicable 30% of Actual publication fee
+After the Peer review process, if the author wants to withdraw the article Withdrawal charges will be applicable 30% of Actual publication fee.

 All published work with Archives of Clinical and Medical Case Reports is permanently available in online without any restriction to the reader.
 Articles published in Archives of Clinical and Medical Case Reports will be Open Access articles distributed under the terms and conditions of the Creative Commons Attribution License 4.0.